marcinzh/skutek/MANUAL.md

 ## 1\.
 Effect Definition

-*Effect Definition*, is a fragment of program, that **extends** functionality of `Effectful` monad.
+*Effect Definition*, is a fragment of a program, that **extends** the functionality of the `Effectful` monad.
 The monad, which is all that Skutek is about.

 Skutek comes with [§. predefined](#part-ii---predefined-effects) effects.
-User can define [§. new effects](#defining-your-own-effect) as well.
+A User can define [§. new effects](#defining-your-own-effect) as well.

-At this point, we won't go into details about what *Effect Definition* is.
+At this point, we won't go into details about what an *Effect Definition* is.
 It's only important to note, that it contains definitions of **3 kinds of entities**:
 * An *Effect*.
 * *Operation(s)* of that *Effect*.
 * *Handler(s)* of that *Effect*.